Yuzu-sorbet/asgn2/README.md

 Viewing and Deleting Students by UID
 * Only valid UIDS that exist in the database can be viewed and deleted, users who enter a non-existing UID will have the page return in error.

-Display Page
+Home Page
-* Updating existing students will change the display order and have the newest updated student appear at the bottom of the table
+* Updating existing students will change the display order and have the newest updated student appear at the bottom of the table.

 Updating Students
 * When pulling up the update student form, the password becomes blank but can be updated.